pdf-icon

 Binary Sensor Configuration

-• Add the Binary Sensor components.
-The three physical buttons on the panel are mapped to GPIO37, GPIO38, and GPIO39.
+• Add Binary Sensor component.
+The three physical buttons on the panel are mapped to GPIO37, GPIO38, and GPIO39 respectively.

 binary_sensor: